Miyoshi Nagayoshi: Miyoshi clan domination

-in 1554, the Miyoshi clan dispatched troops to Harima.
+In 1554, the Miyoshi clan dispatched troops to Harima.

-In June 1558, Yoshiteru, accompanied by Hosokawa Harumoto, Miyoshi Masakatsu, and Kozai Motonari, moved to recapture Kyoto, and engaged in battle with the Miyoshi forces at Shogunyama Castle, where the battle of Kitashirakawa occurred.
-The Miyoshi forces gain the field advantage when the forces of his uncle Miyoshi Yasunaga, Miyoshi Sanekyu, Ataka Fuyuyasu, and Togawa Kazutoshi, led by his three younger brothers, crossed the sea to Settsu, and Rokkaku Yoshikata, realizing that he could not fully support Yoshiteru, attempted to make peace.
-Later, Nagayoshi banished Ashikaga Yoshiteru from Kyoto. on November 30, after the assassination of Yusa Naganori, Yasumi Munefusa (Naomasa), who was appointed as the new shugodai (military governor), banished Hatakeyama Takamasa to Kii Province.
+In June 1558, Yoshiteru, alongside Hosokawa Harumoto, Mitoshi Masakatsu, and Kozai Motonari, moved to recapture Kyoto.
+This led to a confrontation with Miyoshi forces at Shogunyama Castle, and the subsequent Battle of Kitashirakawa.
+The Miyoshi gained the advantage when Miyoshi Yasunaga, Miyoshi Sanekyu, Ataka Fuyuyasu, and Togawa Kazutoshi arrived, crossing the sea to Settsu.
+Rokkaku Yoshikata, realizing that he could not save Yoshiteru, attempted to make peace.
+Later, Nagayoshi once again banished Yoshiteru from Kyoto.
+On November 30, after the assassination of Yusa Naganori, Yasumi Munefusa (Naomasa), the new shugodai (military governor), banished Hatakeyama Takamasa to Kii Province.
 In response to this development, Nagayoshi ordered Matsunaga Hisahide to march to Izumi Province on May 29, 1559, but he was defeated by Yasumi's Negoro-shu, and Hisahide retreated to Settsu Province.
-Nagayoshi joined Hisahide and advanced to Kawachi on June 26 with a large army of 20,000.
-On August 1, he took Takaya Castle, and on August 4, he took Iimoriyama Castle, and restored Takamasa as Kawachi shugo.
+Nagayoshi joined Hisahide and advanced to Kawachi on June 26 with an army of 20,000.
+On August 1, he took Takaya Castle, and on August 4, he took Iimoriyama Castle, restoring Takamasa as Kawachi shugo.
 He banished Munefusa to Yamato Province and appointed Yukawa Naomitsu, who had been in league with him, as shugodai.
-Hisahide also marched to Yamato on the pretext of pursuing Munefusa, and began his conquest of Yamato from Shigisan Castle, which stands near the border between Kawachi and Yamato.
+Hisahide also marched to Yamato on the pretext of pursuing Munefusa, and began his conquest of Yamato from Shigisan Castle, near the border between Kawachi and Yamato.